odddollar/File-browser/README.md

   - [Bulma](https://bulma.io) providing styling
   - Vanilla JavaScript for the odd bit of frontend logic
 - Go's Embed library to package all static files to a single binary

-**LIMITATION**: Due to the server-side-rendered nature of this program, when uploading files or creating a new file/folder through the web interface, any existing item with the same name (in that directory) will be overwritten without prompt.
-I'm new to web development so don't know an easy way to change this.

-**INSPIRATION**: Inspired by the amazing [Filebrowser](https://github.com/filebrowser/filebrowser) program.

 ## Screenshots